mfornos/awesome-microservices/README.md

 ### Testing

 - [Goreplay](https://github.com/buger/goreplay) - A tool for capturing and replaying live HTTP traffic into a test environment.
+- [Hikaku](https://github.com/codecentric/hikaku) - A library that tests if the implementation of a REST-API meets its specification.
 - [Mitmproxy](https://mitmproxy.org/) - An interactive console program that allows traffic flows to be intercepted, inspected, modified and replayed.
 - [Mountebank](http://www.mbtest.org/) - Cross-platform, multi-protocol test doubles over the wire.
 - [Spring Cloud Contract](https://cloud.spring.io/spring-cloud-contract/) - TDD to the level of software architecture.